michaelwooley/storybook-experimental-vite/README.md

 Open questions:

 - Vite 3 support?
 Is it important?
 Do we need to pin to vite 2 for now? (https://github.com/storybookjs/builder-vite/pull/394)
 - Importance of adapters?
-I don't think that adapters matter at all for what shows up in the `.svelte-kit` dir, right?
-Only the contents of the `build` dir are affected?
+I don't think that adapters matter at all for what shows up in the `.svelte-kit/runtime` dir, right?
+Only the contents of the `.svelte-kit/build` dir are affected?

 # Quick start